mrzodeczko-dev/payment-service/README.md

 [Back to Table of Contents](#toc)

-The project employs a robust testing pyramid with clear separation between unit and integration tests:

 * **Unit Tests (18 classes):** Pure domain and infrastructure logic tested in isolation — covering domain models (`Payment`, `OutboxEvent`), custom exceptions, mappers, adapters, and the `OutboxProcessor`/`OutboxEventSender` pipeline.
 All tests use JUnit 5 and Mockito.
 * **Code Coverage Gate:** JaCoCo enforces a strict minimum of **80% instruction coverage** at the bundle level — the build fails if coverage drops below the threshold.